boxialaboratory/3D-genome-ZJ/README.md

 # 3D-genome-ZJ

-This repository contains analysis scripts used for **ChIP-seq and Micro-C data processing and visualization** in this study.
+This repository contains analysis scripts used for **ChIP-seq, Micro-C and RNA-seq data analyzing and visualization** used in High-throughput in silico screen uncovers key regulators(ZNF654 and JMJD6) of 3D genome architecture (Bai _et al._, 2025).

-The code is organized by data modality and follows a **numeric execution order** within each directory.

 ---